radhikaavhad/radhikaavhad/README.md

   Real-time sign-to-text translator using CNN & OpenCV for the speech and hearing impaired.

 - **Hand Gesture Controlled PPT**
-  Gesture-based slide navigation using OpenCV, MediaPipe, and PyAutoGUI.
+  Gesture-based slide navigation using OpenCV, MediaPipe.

 - **LicenseLane**
   A web-based portal to simplify driving license procedures using HTML, CSS, JavaScript, and PHP.